yevheniyZaychenko/MIFab/README.md

 # Setup
 - Copy the "MIFab" folder to your project.
-- Create a new instance with a couple a lines of code
+- Create a new instance with a couple of lines of code
 ```
   var fabConfig = MIFab.Config()